sqlc-dev/sqlc/examples/json_tags.md

 );
 ```

-When `emit_tags` is set, structs are generated with JSON struct tags.
-The JSON
+DinoSQL can generate structs with JSON tags.
+The JSON name for a field matches
-name for fields match the column name in the database.
+the column name in the database.

 ```go
 package db